ocupop/context-library/src/content/pages/index.md

     eyebrow:
     heading: The Astro Component Library for building any site
     subtext: >-
       Built on web fundamentals.
-Fast to use, fast to ship, and simple to maintain.
+Easy to customize, fast to use, and simple to maintain.
     buttonSections:
       - _component: building-blocks/core-elements/button